bracesdev/errtrace/README.md

 ```

 Under manual instrumentation,
-you’re expected to import errtrace,
+you're expected to import errtrace,
 and wrap errors at all return sites like so:

 ```go